Pont Alexandre III, a bridge to celebrate the Franco-Russian Alliance

 Pont Alexandre III, a masterpiece of metal architecture

-The Pont Alexandre III is a masterpiece of steel architecture and is a listed Historical Monument.
+The Pont Alexandre III is a masterpiece of steel architecture.

 Its lavish decoration and architecture are a perfect illustration of Belle Epoque style.